Last updated on 2026-01-10

 Program overview

 The Bachelor of Arts in Anthropology at the University of New Brunswick (UNB) offers a comprehensive exploration of what it means to be human.
 This program delves into the biological, cultural, and social aspects of humanity, examining both past and present through a holistic lens.
 Students will engage with three main subfields: sociocultural anthropology, archaeology, and biological anthropology.
-With access to an expanded lab facility housing a diverse collection of human, hominid, and primate specimens, students will gain a rich understanding of anthropological concepts and practices.
+With access to an expanded lab facility housing a diverse collection of human, hominid, and primate specimens, students are well-equipped for hands-on learning experiences.
+The program is available as a major, minor, or honours track, providing flexibility to cater to individual academic goals.

 Program structure

-The Bachelor of Arts in Anthropology at UNB is designed to provide students with a well-rounded education in the field.
-The program is structured to include:
+The Bachelor of Arts in Anthropology at UNB is designed to provide a rich educational experience through a variety of learning styles and innovative teaching methods.
+The program structure includes:

 - Program Length: Typically completed in four years.

-- Hands-on learning experiences through laboratory research and field activities.
+- Hands-on learning opportunities through laboratory research and field activities.

-- Opportunities for volunteer work with faculty research studies and partnering organizations.
+- Participation in volunteer opportunities with faculty research studies and partnering organizations.

-- Engagement in field trips, academic conferences, and discussions organized by the Anthropology student society.
+- Field trips, academic conferences, and discussion groups organized by the Anthropology student society.

 Featured Experiences

-The Anthropology program at UNB offers several unique experiences that enhance learning and professional development:
+The Anthropology program at UNB offers a variety of unique experiences that enrich the learning journey:

-- Field activities that allow students to apply theoretical concepts in real-world settings.
+- Field activities that allow students to apply their knowledge in real-world settings.

-- Volunteer opportunities with faculty research and heritage organizations, enriching community engagement.
+- Volunteer opportunities with faculty research studies and heritage organizations.

-- Academic conferences and discussion groups hosted by the Anthropology student society, promoting networking and collaboration.
+- Engagement in discussion groups hosted by the Anthropology student society.

 Career Options

-- Resource Management Consultant: Advising organizations on sustainable practices and resource allocation.
+- Resource Management Consultant: Advises organizations on sustainable resource use and management practices.

-- Legal/Claims Researcher: Conducting research to support legal cases and claims.
+- Legal/Claims Researcher: Conducts research to support legal cases and claims, often involving anthropological insights.

-- Policy Analyst: Analyzing and developing policies related to social issues and cultural practices.
+- Policy Analyst: Evaluates and develops policies related to social issues, often using anthropological perspectives.

-- Forensic Scientist: Applying anthropological methods to assist in criminal investigations.
+- Forensic Scientist: Applies anthropological methods to assist in criminal investigations and legal proceedings.

-- Ergonomic Design Consultant: Improving workplace design to enhance human well-being and productivity.
+- Ergonomic Design Consultant: Works with companies to design products and workspaces that enhance human well-being and efficiency.

-- Research Consultant: Providing expertise in anthropological research methodologies.
+- Research Consultant: Provides expertise in anthropological research methods for various organizations.

-- Ethnographer: Studying cultures and communities through immersive research.
+- Ethnographer: Studies cultures and communities through immersive research methods.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.